ValeriiZhyla/spring_learning_notes/Basics/Beans.md

 }
 ```

 The scope of a Spring bean defines how many instances of a particular class the framework creates at runtime.
-The scope also describes on what condition a new object is created. [[Bean Scopes]]
+The scope also describes on what condition a new object is created.
+More about scopes: [[Bean Scopes]]

+There are many stages of bean lifecycle.
+Main lifecycle callbacks: [[Lifecycle Callbacks]]